nextcloud/documentation/developer_manual/app/appframework/api/controller_controller.rst

     Returns all params that were received, be it from the request(as GET or POST) or throuh the URL by the route

+  .. php:method:: method()

+    :returns string: the method of the request (POST, GET, etc)

+    Returns the method of the request

   .. php:method:: getUploadedFile($key)

     :param string $key: the key that will be taken from the $_FILES array